jsx-eslint/eslint-plugin-react/README.md

         {"property": "freeze", "object": "Object"},
         {"property": "myFavoriteWrapper"}
     ],
+    "componentWrapperFunctions": [
+        // The name of any function used to wrap components, e.g. Mobx `observer` function.
+If this isn't set, components wrapped by these functions will be skipped.
+        "observer", // `property`
+        {"property": "styled"} // `object` is optional
+        {"property": "observer", "object": "Mobx"},
+        {"property": "observer", "object": "<pragma>"}, // sets `object` to whatever value `settings.react.pragma` is set to ],
     "linkComponents": [
       // Components used as alternatives to <a> for linking, eg. <Link to={ url } />
       "Hyperlink",